 Request No.:

 There are a total of properties adjacent to between

-and The re are valid signatures on the
+and There are valid signatures on the speed hu imp petition, which represent

-speed hump petition, which repr esent percent of the properties ad jacent to the street
+percent of the properties adjacent to the aforemention ed section.

-within the aforementioned section on.

-I verify that the signatures on the id and only one sign nature per residence has
+I verify that the signature the above percentage. es on the speed hump petition are valid and only one signature e per residence has been considered in

-Signature of Contact Person: (Must be the same as that on the Applia cation for Traffic Calming) Da te:
+Signature of Contact Po (Must be the same as that on th erson: e Application for Traffic Calming) D: nte:

-Name: (FIRST) (LAST)
+Printed Name:(First) (Last)

 Address:

-City: Zip Code: Daytime l Ph. #:
+City: State : Zip:

+Daytime Phone Number:

 Email Address: